wordswords/davidcraddocknet-hugo/hugo-site/content/pages/security-research/index.md

 * I keep my mobile phone locked and constantly up to date with the latest security patches at all times.
 * I use [Mozilla VPN](https://www.mozilla.org/en-GB/products/vpn/) and Mozilla Firefox with security and ad-blocking plugins to ensure my browsing is private and secure.

+### Firefox Security

+I have gone through the ridiculously excellent 11th Edition of <a href="https://www.goodreads.com/book/show/19824756-open-source-intelligence-techniques">OSINT - Open Source Intelligence Techniques: Resources for Searching and Analysing Information</a>, and built a Firefox configuration around Michaels suggestions.
+This allows me to leverage OSINT tools while keeping me secure and locking down my internet privacy as much as possible.

 ### Pi-Hole K8s Cluster

 I am building a Kubernetes high-availability cluster using Pi-Hole as a DNS server, so that there will always be Pi-Hole blocking all advertising, hazardous and tracking traffic on the network.